Vincenzo Bellini: Naples, Sicily, Bergamo: January to September 1832

 When returning to Naples, the couple reached Rome on 30 April.
 There is speculation that, when there, Bellini composed a one-act opera, Il fu ed il sarà (The Past and the Present) for a private performance (which was supposedly not given until 1832), but little further information—nor any of the music—has been forthcoming.
-It appears that the couple (along with Giuditta's brother) left for Florence on or around 20 May traveling by private coach and that he attended what he described as "a quite unrecognisable" performance of La sonnumbula at the Teatro della Pergola.
+It appears that the couple (along with Giuditta's brother) left for Florence on or around 20 May travelling by private coach and that he attended what he described as "a quite unrecognisable" performance of La sonnumbula at the Teatro della Pergola.
 In the same letter, Bellini informed his publisher that: "I have arranged the contract with Lanari to compose the opera for Venice; there I'll have the divine Pasta, and on the same terms as the contract with La Scala for Norma".
 He continues by stating that, in addition, he will receive one hundred per cent of the rental rights of the scores.

 Within a few days, Bellini was in Milan, from there writing to his friend Santocanale in Palermo that "I'm ... trying to find a good subject for my new opera for Venice.
 In August, I shall go to Bergamo for the production of my Norma with Pasta."
 From Bergamo, he wrote to Romani, excited to tell him that:

 Our Norma is decidedly a great success.
 If you heard how it's performed in Bergamo, you'd almost think that it was a new work ...
 [Pasta] even moves me.
 In fact, I wept [with] the emotions I felt in my soul.
 I wanted you near me so that I could have these emotions with you, my good advisor and collaborator, because you alone understand me.
 My glory is intrinsic to yours.

 After the successful production in Bergamo, which was favourably reviewed by the same writer from the Gazzetta privilegiata di Milano who was not enthusiastic about the original Milan production, Bellini spent a few days with Turina, and then, by mid-September, had returned to Milan anxious to meet Romani to decide on the subject for the following February's opera for La Fenice for which a contract had become official.
 In addition, it had been agreed that the new opera would be preceded by performances of Norma and that they would open the season.